Recently we were specifically asked for a spring landscape photography list.

 Create a photo back-up process that you do at the end of EVERY PHOTO SHOOT.
 You don’t want to lose photos left in the camera if something corrupts the memory card.

-- IMMEDIATELY after a day of shooting, I download the photos to my main computer if I am home, or my laptop if I’m on the road.
+- IMMEDIATELY after a day of shooting, we download the photos to the main computer if home, or the laptop if we’re on the road.

-- I also copy the photos to a portable external hard drive – we LOVE the Lacie because it’s so durable for travel!
-These are my back-up copies.
+- We also copy the photos to a portable external hard drive – we LOVE the Lacie because it’s so durable for travel!
+These are the back-up copies.

-- I then save the photos to my cloud storage.
+- We then save the photos to my cloud storage.

 When traveling keep your laptop and portable hard drive in two separate places – if your laptop is locked in the hotel safe while you are out exploring, be sure to carry the portable hard drive with you as they are small and lightweight.